 Located south of Collingwood, Highlands Nordic has over 20 km of trails groomed for both skate and classic skiing and 7km of snowshoe trails (with the Bruce Trail nearby).
 It has a chalet with delicious soups, chili, and sandwiches, and an excellent ski shop.

 Located near Parry Sound, the Georgian Nordic maintains 30 km of groomed classic and skate trails on 200 acres of land atop the Canadian Shield.
 There is a beautiful 4.5km snowshoe trail.
-There is a heated lodge, so bring your own food and water.
+There is a heated lodge, but bring your own food and water.

 Located at the top of the Blue Mountains near Collingwood, Scenic Caves has a total of 27 km of groomed classic and skate ski trails and 10km of snowshoe trails that take you across Ontario’s longest suspension footbridge.
 There are spectacular views of Georgian Bay.
 We always have our own log cabin and the main chalet has some hot food.